benpate/silicon-dome/README.md

-# silicon-dome
+# Silicon Dome

-Silicon Dome is a shield against AI and bot scanners
+Silicon Dome is an opinionated shield against AI and bot scanners